NeptuneClub/abilities/README.md

 # abilities

- Here you can find a lot of unique partner items / skills from well known servers like vipermc.net / hazelmc.com and others! 🍒
+Here you can find a lot of unique partner items / abilities items from well known servers like vipermc.net / hazelmc.com and others! 🍒